alexandrovteam/pySM/README.md

 "results_folder":"/path/to/folder_for_storing_results
 "database_file":"/path/to/pySM/example/hmdb_organic_database.csv"
 ```
-* To annotate the data at 10% FDR
+* To generate molecular annotations at 10% FDR:
- * From the command line, navigate to the examples directory
+ * From the command line, navigate to the example directory
 ```
 cd /path/to/pySM/example
 ```